NouredeenM17/StatisticsProject/README.md

-This is a python program that analyzes DnD (Dungeons & Dragons) monster stats, analyzes the data and creates statistical graphs.
+This is a python program that analyzes DnD (Dungeons & Dragons) monster stats, analyzes the speed and challenge rating and creates statistical graphs on them.
-No statistics library like Pandas or NumPy were used.
+Statistics libraries like Pandas or NumPy were not used.

 This was created in "Python" class in the second semester of my second year in Computer Engineering.
 Detailed analysis Below.